pepstock-org/Charba/readme.md

  * enable CI by GitHub Action, disabling Travis.
  * fix font and color fallbacks to the defaults values.
  * add `CScheduler` class in order to provide asynchronous and delayed task scheduling.
+ * add `CTimer` class in order to provide asynchronous and repeatedly task scheduling.

 License
 -------